SiLVR: Scalable Lidar-Visual Radiance Field Reconstruction with Uncertainty Quantification: Method

 \subsubsection{Epistemic Uncertainty Estimation using Laplace Approximation}

 We estimate the epistemic uncertainty of the NeRF reconstruction by estimating the covariance of the posterior $p(\theta|\mathcal{D})$.
-Using Laplace approximation, we estimate the otherwise intractable posterior distribution as a Gaussian function, and then use its covariance as the estimated uncertainty of our reconstruction.
-Our derivation follows the presentation by Daxberger et al.~\cite{daxberger2021laplace}.
+Using the Laplace approximation technique described in \secref{sec:la}, we estimate the otherwise intractable posterior distribution as a Gaussian function, and then use its covariance as the estimated uncertainty of our reconstruction.

-First, we take a second-order Taylor Series expansion of the loss function at the MAP estimate $\hat{\theta}$ as follows: